Published by Bob Ciura on July 18th, 2017

 For example, Stellus Capital Investment Corp.
 (SCM) has a 10% dividend yield, which is very attractive on the surface.
 The S&P 500 Index, on average, has a dividend yield of just 2%.

 Stellus is one of 405 stocks with a 5%+ dividend yield.
 You can see the full list of established 5%+ yielding stocks here.

 Not only that, but Stellus pays its dividend each month, rather than each quarter like most companies.
-You can see the entire list of all 34 monthly dividend stocks here.
+This helps to make Stellus stand out, as there are currently just 41 monthly dividend stocks.
+You can download the full list of monthly dividend stocks from our database below: